 Initially we must focus on their competencies that will make the difference between a good person and an extraordinary person.

-Once you understand the cultural fit and the competences, this is when you dive into the curriculum, to know their experiences, what area of
+Once you understand the cultural fit and the competences, this is when you dive into the curriculum, to know their experiences, what area of knowledge they have, what their achievements have been, what the person has learned from their experiences and more specifically what they’ve learned from their failures.

 You must understand that it is a relationship of two.
 It’s important for you to hire the talent with the skills, the competencies, the attitude and the cultural fit, as well as it’s important for them to find the employer that they want.
 What is this person’s job expectation and even what is their salary expectation and their expectation of professional growth.
 What is their work destination?
 Where do they want to aim?